-The first chorus begins immediately on the downbeat, John's vocal and flanged acoustic guitar appearing simultaneously with George Martin's harmonium making its first appearance in the fourth through seventh measure.
+The first chorus begins immediately on the downbeat, John's vocal and flanged acoustic guitar appearing simultaneously, with George Martin's harmonium making its appearance in the fourth through seventh measure.
 This first chorus is only seven measures long, one measure shorter than most of the choruses in the song.
 John omits the final lyric “so cry baby cry” as heard in the other choruses to allow for the missing measure.

 The first verse then appears which is eleven measures long, this actually consisting of two sections that are six measures each, the last measure of the second section lopped off as extraneous because of the second chorus that follows.
 The first two measures only contain John on vocal and acoustic guitar, this changing in the third verse as Ringo first arrives in the song with snare drum tapping.
 The fourth measure brings in Paul on bass, playing a throbbing rhythm which begins quietly and then swells in volume until it descends again and disappears by the end of the sixth measure.
-John's piano overdub appears first in the fifth measure and then continues throughout the rest of the verse, playing descending bass notes in measures seven through ten and then a silly fumbling figure after the lyric mentions the Queen “playing piano.”
+Paul's piano overdub appears first in the fifth measure and then continues throughout the rest of the verse, playing descending bass notes in measures seven through ten and then a silly fumbling figure after the lyric mentions the Queen “playing piano.”
 Paul's bass repeats the throbbing rhythm during the tenth and eleventh measures.

 This is followed by another chorus which is nearly identical to the previous one instrumentally.
 Noticeable differences are Paul's backing vocals in the seventh and eighth measures on the words “cry baby cry” and Ringo not performing a drum fill in the final measure this time around.

 Next comes a three-times repeated chorus, the first two being seven measures long and the third being the standard eight measures in length.
 The instrumentation here is John on vocals (still singing with vibrato) acoustic guitar and piano, Paul on bass and harmony vocals and Ringo on drums and tambourine.
-Interestingly, Ringo performs a drum fill at the end of where the eighth measure would be in the first two of these choruses, giving the illusion of there being eight measures when in fact its in the first measure of the next chorus where he performs these drum fills.
+Interestingly, Ringo performs a drum fill at the end of where the eighth measure would be in the first two of these choruses, giving the illusion of there being eight measures when in fact it's in the first measure of the next chorus where he performs these drum fills.
 The third chorus ends suddenly on the eighth measure with all instruments ringing out on a minor chord, followed by a bum note by John on piano.